Frequently Asked Questions

 How many metrics are available?

-Over 850 base metrics, with sub-metrics totaling +10,000 — about 4,000 of which are searchable.
+Over 850 base metrics, with sub-metrics totalling more than 10,000 — about 4,000 of which are searchable.

 Where does the data come from?